umutozge/symbols-and-programming/README.md

 ### Communication

-* Regularly check this page for assignments, readings, notes, etc.
 * Follow and contribute to `odtuclass` for announcements and discussion.
+* Drop us an email if you want to be a guest student in this course.

 ### Requirements

-* Weekly assignments (20%):
+* Weekly assignments (40%):
-	- not graded;
-	- submit by the deadline and get full credit for all the **attempted** questions.
-* Graded assignments (20%)
 * Midterm exam (30%, in class)
 * Final exam (30%, in class)

 ### Attendance and late submission policies

-* Attendance is not required.
+* Attendance is not graded or required.
+* If you think you can succeed in this course without help from us, you do not need to attend classes.
+* But if you think otherwise, you should come -- only attenders can get help outside of class hours (e.g.\ office hours, forum questions, etc.)
-* No credit for late submissions, except in case of a medical issue (attach your medical report).
+* No late submissions, except in case of a medical issue proved by a medical report.

 ### Special assistance